 Reductions in earnings in the form of price discounts (e.g. customer discounts, rebates) and refunds (e.g. credits owing to defects) are deducted from sales.
-Excise duties were previously reported under sales.
 Due to new accounting rules under the German Accounting Directive Implementation Act (Bilanzrichtlinie-Umsetzungsgesetz), excise duties are, as of the 2016 reporting year, no longer recorded under sales but rather under operating taxes.
 By contrast, reclassification in connection with the Accounting Directive Implementation Act has resulted in parts of what was previously other operating income being recorded under sales.